iankorf/MCB185-2023/README.md

 The instructor and TA monitor the course Discord server, so asking questions in the #mcb185 Discord channel will get you the fastest response.
 You may get answers from other students even sooner.
 Email will also work.

+## Rules ##

+It's worth re-stating some rules of the course.

++ No programming constructs more advanced than the current unit
++ No importing libraries unless they have been previously introduced
++ Use tabs for left-side indentation only
++ Follow the 80-column rule
++ No penalty for working with other students